 French Press is widely consumed coffee, prepared through steeping method.
 A press pot includes a narrow cylinder with a plunger.
 Coffee grounds are kept in the cylinder and hot water is added to it.
 Leaving it for some time, the plunger is lightly pushed down so the brewed coffee comes filtered above the grounds.

 Grind Size: Coarse ground coffee works best for french press.
 If the ground coffee is fine, it will clog the filter when pressing the plunger and feels too hard to press.
 And too coarse grind also affects the taste.
 When the plunger is easily pressed down without any resistance, the ground coffee must be too coarse that is wrong grind size.

 Coffee To Water: Who loves strong coffee, french press serves that.
-The general coffee to water ratio is 15.5:1 experimented by Indeedcoffee that is, 15.5 grams of water it takes 1 gram of coarse ground coffee.
-If you measure by volume, 1 tablespoon of coffee per 4 cups of water is best.
+The general coffee to water ratio is 9-11 gm of coffee to 6 oz of water .
+If you measure by volume, 2 tablespoon of coffee per 177ml of water is best.
 This amount of coffee can be increased if you wish to have stronger brew.

 This once popular coffee brews your coffee by persistently cycling the boiling water mixing through the grounds utilizing gravity.
 The process continues till it achieves the required strength.
 In percolation, coffee grounds are exposed to high temperature and vulnerable for over-extraction until the right method is followed to brew in percolator

 Grind size: Coffee enthusiasts prefer to grind coarse for percolator.
 The reason is that in a percolator, coffee grounds remain in contact with heated water for longer period and cycling the process continuously.
 So too fine grounds will make the coffee bitter and harsh and too coarse grounds may weaken the taste of the brew.